Research First physics students Faye Gibson (left), Michael Harris (right) in lab

 Engineering 3+2

-Earn two in-demand bachelor degrees in just five years with our cooperative Engineering programs.
+Earn two in-demand bachelor degrees in just five years with our cooperative Engineering program.

 Learn More About the Program